SridharRamesh/HowSridharThinks/content/drafts/Golay.md

 Up to symmetries of the dodecahedron, we can consider pairs of faces as all the same up to whether they are at distance 0, 1, 2, or 3.
 If faces are at distance 1, then there are 3 faces distinctly-adjacent to one but not the other.
 At distance 2, there are 3 as well.
 At distance 3, there are 5.
 At any rate, there is never just 1.

 Thus, our binary relation, construed as a matrix, satisfies the conditions noted above to give us the extended binary Golay code (keep in mind this is a symmetric matrix, so the column conditions are equivalent to the row conditions for it).

+\[TODO: So the dodecahedron yields the binary Golay code.
+Does the binary Golay code yield the dodecahedron?\]

+***

+See also "Constructions of the Golay Codes: A Survey" by Robin Chapman (https://empslocal.ex.ac.uk/people/staff/rjchapma/etc/golay11.pdf)

+***

+\[TODO: Note that we can construct structures above using fields modulo prime 11 (as in the quadratic residue construction of the 2-(11, 5, 2) biplane) or prime 23 (as in the quadratic residue construction of the perfect binary Golay code).
+That 2 * 11 + 1 = 23 is thus notable.
+Is there a connection more generally to the sequence 2, 5, 11, 23, 47 of primes generated by n |-> 2n + 1?
+Note that there is also a Steiner S(4, 5, 47) system, though this is perhaps just a coincidence.
+But what may be relevant is our observations above about quadratic residues and the corresponding cyclic codes for primes p which are -1 mod 4 or mod 8.\]